 1)Disjointed systems and processes:

-Although some clearing activity has remained the same over the years, for example, outbound calls, the engagement activity disjointed.
-Not only unable to log calls, but they were also unable to track and manage all the engagements with students during Clearing.
+Although some Clearing activity has remained the same over the years, for example, outbound calls, the engagement activity disjointed.
+Not only were they unable to log calls, but they also couldn’t track and manage all the engagements with students during Clearing.
 For example, seeing the call scripts alongside chat transcripts and emails that they would send.
 This meant they were not able to monitor the whole student journey.

 2) Meeting students expectations in the 21st century: